bsjodin/remove_related/README.md

 1) Relatedness estimates from **coancestry** saved as `RelatednessEstimates.Txt` (default output from **coancestry**).
 These must include the Ritland estimator.
 To use other estimators, you must edit the `awk` command on line 27 to the appropriate column (*i.e*, change $9 to the appropriate column number).
 2) A file with percent missingness per individual named `missing.txt`.
 This file should have one sample per line and follow the format of "IND MISSINGNESS".
 See [missing.txt](missing.txt) for an example file.
 3) A file contain which replicate IDs to remove, one ID per line, saved as `bad_reps.txt`.
 This file is not needed if `no_reps` is specified.

+### Outputs
+This script generates three output files:

+1) `remove.txt`      : A list of related individuals to remove for downstream analyses.
+2) `related_ind.txt` : A list of related pairs based on your specified threshold.
+3) `unique_ind.txt`  : A list of unique individuals across all related pairs.